tk3369/www.ahsmart.com/pub/the-meaning-of-functions.md

 Over the years, I have developed a habit to ensure writing code that means what I mean.
 And, it's actually super simple. **Just write documentations.**

-In Julia, I write a docstring for every function at the same time that I code that function.
+In Julia, I write a doc string for every function at the same time that I code that function.
 Sometimes I change the function name to match my doc string.
 At other times, I change the doc string to match my function name.